These chocolate macarons are the perfect sweet treat! Chocolate cookies filled with a rich dark chocolate ganache.

 When they turn out though… it could be the best feeling ever.

-- You will need to do a LOT of folds to get them to the proper consistency.
+- You will need to do a LOT of folds to get the batter to the proper consistency.
 This might take some trial and error.

 - Do not skip on the drying time.
 This is a MUST DO.
 They must be completely dry to the touch before you bake them or they will crack.